-Adding a Mini-PCI Type Wireless LAN Card (Optional Device)
+Adding a Mini-Card Wireless LAN Card (Optional Device)

-Your computer comes with a unique Mini PCI Card socket, which is located next to the DRAM socket and underneath the WLAN Module Cover.
+Your computer comes with a unique Mini-Card socket, which is located underneath the System Device Cover.
 The socket allows the computer to add unique features such as wireless LAN (IEEE802.11x).
-Ask your dealer on the availability of the mini PCI card.
+Ask your dealer on the availability of the mini-card.

-Warning: Installing a mini PCI card is a delicate process.
+Warning: Installing a mini-card is a delicate process.
 Please observe the following instructions carefully or have a qualified technician install it for you.
 Damages due to mishandling of this procedure are NOT covered by the manufacture's warranty.

-Warning: Installing the mini PCI card while your computer is in suspend or power-saving mode may cause permanent damage to the hardware.
-Make sure you turn off the power and unplug the AC cord before proceeding with a memory upgrade.
+Warning: Installing the mini-card while your computer is in suspend or power-saving mode may cause

-Installing a Mini PCI Card into the System
+Installing a Mini-Card into the System

-To install a new Mini PCI card, do the following:
+To install a new Mini-card, do the following:

-1. Follow steps in the previous section, Installing a memory module (DIMM) into the system, to access the Mini PCI Socket.
+1. Follow steps in the previous section, Installing a memory module (DIMM) into the system, to access the Mini-card Socket underneath the System Device Cover.

-2. The mini PCI card will only fit in one direction.
+2. The mini-card will only fit in one direction.
 Align the small notch in the module with the socket on the connector and insert the card at an angle of approximately 30 degrees into the empty socket.
 Then press it firmly so that the contact edge is driven into the receiving socket.
-Pivot the mini PCI card until the latches on both sides of the socket snap into place.
+Pivot the mini-card and fasten 2 Screw-F's to hold the card down.

-Note: If you want to remove a mini PCI card from the socket, press out on the latches located on both edges of the socket at the same time.
+Note: If you want to remove a mini-card from the socket, remove 2 Screw-F's.
 The card should pop up to an angle of 30 degree.

-$3. \ Locate \ 2 \ antenna \ cables \ with \ connectors. \ Snap \ the \ cable \ onto \ the \ golden \ connector \ on \ the \ Mini \ PCI \ Wireless \ LAN \ card.$

-(Note: The connectors are fairly small!
+3. Locate 2 antenna cables with connectors.
+Snap the cable onto the golden connector on the Wireless mini-card.
+(Note: The connector is fairly small!
 This may take some maneuvering.
-You may want to connect the antenna cables before inserting the wireless card into the socket.)
+You may want to connect the antenna cable before inserting the wireless card into the socket).

-4. Replace the System Device Cover and 9 Screw Ds.
+4. Put the System Device Cover back and tighten 7 Screw A's.

 Congratulations!
-You have now completed the mini PCI card installation.
+You have now completed the mini-card installation.
 During the next time the system boots to Windows, the system will prompt for driver location.
 Insert the Factory CD-ROM and point to the directory where the Wireless LAN driver can be found.
-In addition to installing the driver, you may also need to run a Setup. exe program to install the card's utility applications before it is fully operational.
+In addition to installing the driver, you may also need to run a Setup.exe program to install the card's utility applications before it is fully operational.